nuraelb/AdoptingBitcoin/Speakers.md

 ## SPEAKER SUBMISSIONS EVALUATION
 All speaker submissions will be evaluated and approved by the conference's advisors:

-- Moritz Weitersheim
+- Moritz Wietersheim
-- Jeff Galas
+- Jeff Gallas
 - Giacomo Zucco
 - Alexandre Bussutil
 - Aaron Van Wirdum